Working in Market - France

 Distribution

-- Young consumers, especially Working Holiday Makers, are increasingly booking direct with airlines and product.
+- Young consumers, particularly Working Holiday Makers, increasingly book directly with airlines and ground product.
+They typically arrange flights first, then seek to book activities after arrival.

 - The French Online Travel Agency (OTA) market remains somewhat fragmented, with global, regional and local players each maintaining a significant share.
-A newcomer to the market is Evaneos.
-Evaneos is a digital platform that connects travellers directly to a selected community of local travel agents around the globe to tailor unique individual trips.
+A newcomer to the market is Evaneos, a digital platform that connects travellers directly to a selected community of local travel agents around the globe to tailor unique individual trips.
+MisterFly is also a French OTA that offers flights, hotels, and vacation packages with a focus on simplicity, transparency, and competitive pricing.

 - Inbound tour operators increasingly have teams located in France (which allows more reactivity and flexibility) and they tend to go direct to travel agents, associating with platforms in direct contact with travellers.